-We are delighted to present Global Health Film Classics, a free online series drawn from the 200+ films we have featured since we started out in 2012.
-The series will run from end June to end November 2020.
+Global Health Film Classics, a free online series drawn from the 200+ films we have featured since we started out in 2012 ran from mid-June to end-November 2020.

-Every week, usually Sunday evening (UK time), we will live stream a film followed by a panel discussion with filmmakers and global health experts from all over the world; after the screening event, we will send participants a digital resource pack with links to additional relevant reading and viewing.
+Every week, usually Sunday evening (UK time), we live streamed a film followed by a panel discussion with filmmakers and global health experts from all over the world; after the screening event, we will send participants a digital resource pack with links to additional relevant reading and viewing.

 Recorded message from Ban Ki-moon

 On 20 June 2020, World Refugee Day, former United Nations Secretary-General and Deputy-Chair of The Elders, Ban Ki-moon, opened the Global Health Film Classics series with a special recorded message.
 In his address Ban Ki-moon highlighted the challenges of people who have been forcibly displaced around the world, in particular the Rohingya people whose plight is the subject of the film Shanti Khana.

 Ban Ki-moon was the eighth Secretary-General of the United Nations and, before becoming Secretary-General, he was a career diplomat in South Korea’s Ministry of Foreign Affairs and in the United Nations.
 Ban Ki-moon is Deputy Chair of The Elders, an independent group of global leaders founded by Nelson Mandela in 2007, who work together for peace, justice and human rights.

 Sunday 28 June Survivors

 Sunday 05 July The Islands and the Whales